SailingGreg/BikeLight/README.md

 # BikeLight
- Motion activated bike light - this uses a TinyZero with an inbuilt accelerometer and some neopixles
+ Motion activated bike light - this uses a TinyZero with an in-built accelerometer and some neopixles

+ Light is motion activated with a timeout of 30 seconds Has a variety of modes including flash and 'breath' Large 1100 mAH battery with integrate charger